kubevirt/monitoring/docs/runbooks/OrphanedVirtualMachineInstances.md

-# OrphanedVirtualMachineImages
+# OrphanedVirtualMachineInstances

 ## Meaning

 This alert fires when a VMI (virt-launcher-* pod) is running on a node that does not have a running `virt-handler-*` pod.

 ## Impact